Let’s travel together.

 Brisbane Courier, 1 August 1927, p15

-The large cortege then moved to the graveyard at St John’s Church, Reid where Mr Gale was interred on the southern side of Church from where Parliament House could be seen in the distance.
+The large cortege then moved to the graveyard at St John’s Church, Reid where Mr Gale was interred on the southern side of Church from where Parliament House, at the time, could be seen in the distance.

 Mr Walter Gale’s Grave in the afternoon sun, St John’s Church Cemetery, Reid, Canberra.
 Photograph taken by History Snoop on 6 October 2021.
 Inscription reads: “Walter Augustus Gale/C.M.G/Clerk First Parliament/Canberra/Born 22 Dec.
 1864/Died 27 July 1927.”

-Hidden Meaning in the Memorial Tree Planted for the Clerk, Walter Gale
+Is There a Hidden Meaning in the Memorial Tree Planted for the Clerk, Walter Gale?

 On 23 September 1927 the Speaker of the House, Sir Littleton Groom planted an English Holly tree directly outside the window of the Clerk’s office in honour of the late Walter Gale.
 This was an interesting choice given the ‘Old’ and ‘Metaphysical’ meanings attributed to Holly.

-In the Bach Flower Remedies Holly is used for treating the emotional states of jealousy, envy, vengefulness and hatred to hopefully bring about a positive state of contentment, kindness and open heartedness.
+As a Bach Flower Remedy Holly is used for treating the negative emotional states of jealousy, envy, vengefulness and hatred hoping to bring about a positive state of contentment, kindness and open heartedness.

 Interestingly the so called ‘spiritual’ properties of Holly describe the behaviour that we often see played out in the arenas of political battle, the chambers of the House of Representatives and the Senate.
-Maybe the Holly tree was planted not just for its decorative qualities at Parliament House but for its meaning whether consciously or unconsciously.
+Maybe the Holly tree was planted at Parliament House, not just for its decorative qualities, but for its deeper meaning whether consciously or unconsciously.

-Three Holly trees were planted at Parliament House in September 1927.
-Today three Holly trees adorn the front of Old Parliament House.
-They may be the original trees but more likely they are replacements.
+A Holly tree outside Old Parliament House today.
 The tree planted in memory of Walter Gale was planted outside his office window on 23 September 1927 in a ceremony conducted by the Speaker Sir Littleton Groom.
-The Clerks office was situated at the south eastern corner of the building and there is no Holly tree standing there today.
+The Clerks office was situated at the south eastern corner of the building.
+There is no Holly tree standing there today.
 Photograph taken by History Snoop 8 October 2021.

 John Robert McGregor

-John McGregor collapsed in dramatic circumstances at the Clerk’s table in the House of Representatives chamber soon after the first working session of the Parliament began.
-Moments after the Prime Minister, Mr Bruce, officially announced that Mr McGregor was the newly appointed Clerk of the House and in the midst of the condolence speeches for the late Clerk, Walter Gale, the new Clerk slumped into his papers and started sliding from his chair.
+John McGregor collapsed in dramatic circumstances at the Clerk’s table soon after the first working session of Parliament began.
+Prime Minister, Mr Bruce, officially announced Mr McGregor, the newly appointed Clerk of the House.
+Within minutes of the Prime Minister’s announcement, and unbelievably, during the condolence speeches for the late Clerk, the newly appointed Clerk slumped into his papers and started sliding from his chair.
 The Ministers seated nearest, Sir Neville Howse and Dr Earle Page, both medical men, rushed to his aid, catching him before he slid to the floor and with the help of others “tenderly” assisted him from the chamber.

 John McGregor was sitting at the Clerk’s table in this photograph (on the left, partially obscured) which appeared in The Sun (Sydney) 29 September 1927 p24 with the caption: “The Official Opening of Federal Parliament yesterday at Canberra was a very formal affair.
 There was little ceremony and display, the members getting along with Business after three minutes was allowed to the press photographers to make exposures.”
 He collapsed at the desk shortly after proceedings began.
 (The photo is also part of the National Archives of Australia Collection, NAA: A3560, 3586)